 - Safeguarding, protection and risk

-- Decision making in adult care (in progress)
+- Decision making in adult care (completed but not quality assured)

 - Optional units

 Please note: These study guides are currently in progress.
-Completed units are colour-coded green.
+The key below explains each progress state:

 Old Level 5 Diploma (no longer available)

 The old SASE Level 5 Diploma in Leadership has a number of pathways, which include children and young people, advanced practice and residential settings however this website focuses on the Adults’ Management pathway.
 This consists of thirteen mandatory units and a number of optional units.
 Your choice of optional units will depend on what the awarding body and your training provider can offer as well as personal preference.